MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

 ### The Solution We've Built

-GigBillow tackles these problems by offering a unified platform with the following core pillars:
+OwFlex tackles these problems by offering a unified platform with the following core pillars:
 - **Track Everything:** Accurately log time and expenses.
 - **Get Hired:** Create professional, AI-assisted proposals quickly.
 - **Get Paid:** Generate polished PDF invoices and manage their status.